-Limited availability of suitable nesting habitat can lead to seabird colonies being located where local marine resources are sub-optimal (Navarro & González-Solís 2009).
-Under these constraints, many pelagic foraging seabirds use a bimodal foraging strategy, where 'short trips' (1-3 d in shearwaters; Baduini & Hyrenbach 2003) in resource-poor local waters are used almost exclusively to provision chicks at the expense of adult condition.
-Following a series of short trips, adults undertake a 'long trip' (5-17 d) to more distant foraging sites, where they can quickly regain condition (Weimerskirch 1998, Weimerskirch & Cherel 1998).
-To achieve this, long trips are said to access 'productive distant waters' (Weimerskirch 1998).
-As most bimodal foraging studies come from temperate and polar regions, 'productive' has become synonymous for high primary productivity or chlorophyll a (chl a) concentration, aggregated by shelf or frontal features (Waugh et al. 1999, Catard et al. 2000, Klomp & Schultz 2000, Stahl & Sagar 2000, reviewed in Baduini & Hyrenbach 2003).
-Seabirds breeding in the subtropics may have the opportunity to access similar large-scale areas of high primary productivity using bimodal foraging (Paiva et al. 2010).
-However, since such features are rare in tropical systems, we hypothesise that tropical-breeding seabirds target increased sub-surface predator densities as an alternative, because of the greater facilitated foraging opportunities this provides.
+Consequently, there has been no way to determine the relative importance of facilitated foraging local marine resources are sub-optimal (Navarro & González-Solís 2009).
+Under these constraints shearwaters; Baduini & Hyrenbach 2003) in resource-poor local waters are used almost exclusively to provision chicks at the expense of adult condition.
+Following a series of short-trips adults undertake a 'long-trip' (5-17 days) to more distant foraging sites where they can quickly regain 83 condition (Weimerskirch 1998, Weimerskirch & Cherel 1998).
+To achieve this, long-trips are said 84 to access 'productive distant waters' (Weimerskirch 1998).
+As most bimodal foraging studies come 85 from temperate and polar regions 'productive' has become synonymous for high primary 86 productivity or chlorophyll-a concentration, aggregated by shelf or frontal features (Waugh et al. 87 1999, Catard et al. 2000, Klomp & Schultz 2000, Stahl & Sagar 2000, reviewed in Baduini & 88 Hyrenbach 2003).
+Seabirds breeding in the subtropics may have the opportunity to access similar 89 large-scale areas of high primary productivity using bimodal foraging (Paiva et al. 2010).
+However, 90 since such features are rare in tropical systems, we hypothesise that tropical-breeding seabirds target increased sub-surface predator densities as an alternative, because of the greater facilitated foraging 92 opportunities this provides.
+93